cap-js/print/README.md

 ## Usage

-To use this plugin to print documents there are two main steps:
+To use this plugin to print documents, there are two main steps:

 1. Ensure your model meets the requirements
 2. Annotate your CDS model with `@PDF.Printable`

 ### Model requirements

-- The attribute(s) you want to print is of type `LargeBinary`
+- The attribute(s) you want to print are of type `LargeBinary`
 - Those attributes have the annotation `@Core.ContentDisposition: fileName`, where `fileName` is the attribute that specifies the file name or a hardcoded string with the file name

 ### Annotations in CDS model